Today ran a commentary on 6 September, written by Don Tapscott, titled "Needed: A new university for the Net Gen".

 My key gripe with Tapscott’s focus on just the educational aspect is that, even if we could successfully implement his Net Gen Campus, when these students get out of school, they will be hit with a heavy dose of reality, most significantly at the workplace, but also society at large.
 Even Tapscott did not fail to acknowledge this, albeit in a one-liner.

-an advisory on new media usage issued by the Nanyang Technological University to their students, reminding them to register with the Media Development Authority any websites they have started that contains political and religious material.
+In fact, rather than Tapscott’s ideal, the opposite often happens: The values of society extend its influence into the education sphere that further suppresses Net Gen values.
+It is not even something we need to speculate on.
+On 9 September, local media reported on an advisory on new media usage issued by the Nanyang Technological University to their students, reminding them to register with the Media Development Authority any websites they have started that contains political and religious material.
 This is a serious stab to Net Gen, and we are not even talking about curriculum change here.

 As such, I would go out on a limb, do the exact opposite of what Today has done so far and be a bit prescriptive, if only to inject some of my own opinionated "Net Genness".
 I will attempt to pitch the eight values against Singapore society, identify the points of conflict, and hopefully suggest something constructive to move forward the need for a better integration of values.